Adopted Plan Documents Here

 Traditionally, elected officials will rely on rising property taxes and special fees in addition to state or federal funding to pay for future year capital improvements.
 However, recent decreases in outside governmental funding, increases in construction costs for replacing and expanding infrastructure and facilities, and rising resistance to increased property taxes have led many local governments to reconsider how they fund and program future capital improvements and facilities.

-The Scenario Planning and Likely Impacts Analysis is being completed concurrent with the One Berkeley Comprehensive Plan, and provides insights into the opportunities and trade-offs associated with multiple futures contemplated for the Berkeley County planning area.
-Findings and conclusions from the analysis will be shared with project team members during the comprehensive planning process, and influence the official Future Land Use Map and its supporting recommendations related to land use, natural resources, community facilities, transportation and priority investments in the Comprehensive Plan document.
+The Scenario Planning and Likely Impacts Analysis was completed concurrent with the One Berkeley Comprehensive Plan, and provided insights into the opportunities and trade-offs associated with multiple futures contemplated for the Berkeley County planning area.
+Findings and conclusions from the analysis were shared with project team members during the comprehensive planning process and influenced the official Future Land Use Map and its supporting recommendations related to land use, natural resources, community facilities, transportation, and priority investments in the Comprehensive Plan document.

 Issues surrounding infrastructure deficiencies and expensive, unplanned improvements are exacerbated when decisions are made not to follow the adopted Future Land Use Map.
 To this end, the County’s Planning and Zoning Department should continue their involvement in the Capital Improvements Program and annual budget processes to ensure future development patterns and intensities (the “demand-side” of infrastructure planning) are considered when deciding how to make systems more efficient and less costly to build, operate, maintain, and replace.